by Dr. C.H. Weaver M.D. updated 6/2022

 Once the T cells have been programmed to identify a patient’s cancer cells, they are replicated in the laboratory, and infused back into the patient.
 These re-programmed T cells circulate throughout the body, identifying the cancer cells and mounting an immune attack against them.
 Simultaneously, the T cells are replicating within the body, so that more of the immune cells can identify and attack the cancer cells.

-CAR T Cell Therapy with Kymriah No Better than ASCT for Primary Refractory B Cell Lymphomas
+Kymirah CAR T No Better than ASCT for Primary Refractory B Cell Lymphomas

 The Phase III BELINDA clinical trial directly compared Kymriah CAR T Cell therapy to high dose chemotherapy and autologous stem cell transplant which is the current standard of care in over 300 patients with primary refractory b cell lymphomas and found that CAR T cell therapy was no better.
 Primary refractory lymphoma is defined as disease that has relapsed or progressed within one year from completing first line treatment or individuals that never achieved an initial complete remission.

-CAR-T cell Therapy verses ASCT for Recurrent/Refractory B-cell lymphoma
+CAR-T cell Therapy Superior to ASCT for Second-line Treatment of B-cell lymphoma

-Chimeric antigen receptor (CAR) T-cell therapy improves outcomes as second-line treatment for patients with relapsed/refractory large B-cell lymphoma compared to ASCT according to results from two phase 3 randomized controlled trials presented at the American Society of Hematology (ASH) December 2021 Annual Meeting.
+Chimeric antigen receptor T-cell therapy improves outcomes as second-line treatment for patients with relapsed/refractory large B-cell lymphoma compared to ASCT according to results from two phase 3 randomized controlled trials.

 The TRANSFORM clinical trial enrolled 184 patients with large, B-cell lymphoma following relapse with initial treatment.
-Half the patients were treated with Breyanzi (liso-cel) CAR T cell therapy and half were standard chemotherapy followed by an autologous stem cell transplant.
+Half the patients were treated with Breyanzi (liso-cel) CAR T cell therapy and half with standard chemotherapy followed by an ASCT.
 At 12-months from therapy 44% of Breyanzi treated patients survived without lymphoma recurrence compared to 24% of individuals treated with ASCT and the 12-month overall survival rates were 79% and 64%respectively.1

 The ZUMA-7 clinical trial enrolled nearly 360 patients and compared Yescarta (9axicabtagene-ciloleucel) CAR T cell therapy with chemotherapy and stem cell transplant.
 After two years, 41% of the Yescarta patients survived without recurrence compared to only 16% with an ASCT.
 Yescarta reduced the risk of death by 27% compared to standard treatment.2 There was one treatment-related death in the Yescarta group and two in the control arm.
 Grade 3 or higher cytokine release syndrome occurred in 11 (6%) patients receiving CAR T cells and 36 (21%) patients experienced grade 3 or higher neurologic events.

-Results from these trial suggest that CAR-T cell therapy should be a new standard treatment option for patients with relapsed or refractory large B-cell lymphoma.
+Results from these trials suggest that CAR-T cell therapy should be a new standard treatment option for patients with relapsed or refractory large B-cell lymphoma and patients should discuss its role in the overall management of their lymphoma with their physician.

 ZUMA-1 Recurrent Large B Cell Lymphoma